metatensor/metatrain/docs/src/advanced-concepts/transfer-learning.rst

 --------------------------------

 Training on a new level of theory is a common use case for transfer learning.
-It requires using a pre-trained model checkpoint with ``mtt train`` command and setting the new targets corresponding to the new level of theory in the ``options.yaml`` file.
+It requires using a pre-trained model checkpoint with the ``mtt train`` command and setting the new targets corresponding to the new level of theory in the ``options.yaml`` file.
 Let's assume that the training is done on the dataset computed with the hybrid DFT functional (e.g. PBE0) stored in the ``new_train_dataset.xyz`` file, where the corresponsing